-22 Jun 5 Habits to Increase Your Productivity
+22 Jun 5 Habits to Increase Your Work Productivity

 As you have likely noticed, many workplaces have shifted to remote working to manage the risks of Covid19.
-Now that we have made the shift, it’s likely that remote work will become an ongoing part of our professional lives.
+Now that we have made the shift, it’s likely that remote work and work from home will become an ongoing part of our professional lives.
 For remote teams to work efficiently, knowing how to manage remote teams is an essential piece of the puzzle.
-It is also important to understand the crucial role that habits play in our day and how to increase productivity.
+It is also important to understand the crucial role that habits play in our day and how to increase work productivity.

 Now is a great time to review your work habits, to make the most of the potential benefits of flexible work.
-We all have an opportunity to improve productivity – the secret is to build good habits.
+We all have an opportunity to improve work productivity – the secret is to change those unproductive habits and build good ones.

 Here are our top 5 Productivity Habits and how to use them.